<

 Ane Alencar, science director for the Amazon Environmental Research Institute,

-told the Associated Press that the oscillating pattern of extreme
+Associated Press that the oscillating pattern of extreme

 drought-extreme rain was likely "the new normal."